InfinitePeripherals/RapidScan/README.md

 # RapidScan
 ![alt text](https://github.com/InfinitePeripherals/RapidScan/blob/main/docs/img/RapidScanGlobe.png?raw=true)

 RapidScan is an innovative product bringing the power of backend services directly to the HaloRing (no frontend Android development required).
-RapidScan will forward barcodes or camera image (+the selected action) to the appropriate backend services using Bluetooth, BLE, WiFi+REST, or WiFi+MQTT for processing.
+RapidScan will forward barcodes or camera images (+ the selected action) to the appropriate backend services using Bluetooth, BLE, WiFi+REST, or WiFi+MQTT for processing.
 These services can then respond with a "card" describing what to display on the Halo's screen using a simple markup language called RiSL (Ring Scanner Language).

 Rapid Development: *This is a "NO HALORING DEVELOPMENT NEEDED" path.*